axolotl-ai-cloud/axolotl/README.md

 python3 -m axolotl.cli.merge_lora examples/your_config.yml --lora_model_dir="./completed-model"
 ```

-If you run out of CUDA memory, you can try to merge in system RAM with
+You may need to use the `gpu_memory_limit` and/or `lora_on_cpu` config options to avoid running out of memory.
+If you still run out of CUDA memory, you can try to merge in system RAM with

 ```bash
 CUDA_VISIBLE_DEVICES="" python3 -m axolotl.cli.merge_lora ...
 ```

+although this will be very slow, and using the config options above are recommended instead.

 ## Common Errors 🧰